Sunvic motorised valves for domestic central heating.

 Armed with the 'new capacitor' info I changed the small can capacitor in a couple of units which had subsequently packed in, but didn't twig that the blue brick was the cap to be changed, so the repair failed to fix the problem.

 So I am quite buoyed by the prospect of being able to fix the (four) actuators that are currently languishing in a box in my workshop.
-Accordingly please could you advise me as to how I order five (one of the originals hasn't failed yet!) suitable capacitors from you.

 Thanks for taking the time to put the info on the web and for sourcing suitable capacitors.